atomic fetch-and-add vs compare-and-swap

 - CAS is "optimistic" and admits failure, whereas XADD does not.
 With XADD there's no explicit window of vulnerability to remote interference, and thus no need for a retry loop.
 Arguably, XADD has better progress properties, assuming the underlying XADD implementation doesn't have an implicit loop, but even in that case the window would be narrower than with Load;Φ;CAS.

 - Lets say you were trying to increment a variable with the usual Load;INC;CAS loop.
-When the CAS starts failing with sufficient frequency you can find that the branch to exit the loop (normally taken under no or light contention) starts to predict toward the failure path.
-So when the CAS ultimately succeeds, you'll incur a branch mispredict, which can be quite painful on processors with deep pipelines and lots of out-of-order speculative machinery.
+When the CAS starts failing with sufficient frequency you can find that the branch to exit the loop (normally taken under no or light contention) starts to predict toward the failure path where we stay in the loop.
+So when the CAS ultimately succeeds, you'll incur a branch mispredict when trying to exit the loop.
+This can be quite painful on processors with deep pipelines and lots of out-of-order speculative machinery.
 Typically, this is in a piece of code where you don't want a long stall.
-There's no loop and no such issues with XADD.
+Relatedly, when the CAS starts to fail frequently, the branch begins to predict that control stays in the loop and in turn the loop runs faster and we cycle around more quickly to the CAS.
+Typically, we'd want some back-off in the loop.
+Under light load with infrequent failures the mispredict to retry the loop served as a potentially useful implicit back-off.
+But under higher load we lose the benefit of implicit back-off arising from the mispredict.
+There's no loop and no such issues with XADD

 Update: see CR7023898